alexsalce/ua-sds-starter-blog/README.md

 ### Create new repo

 Let's navigate to the template repo.
-Theoretically you are already here but just in case...
+Theoretically you are already here but to follow along you'll probably want to open this link in a new window or tab...

 #### [Template Repo](https://github.com/alexsalce/ua-sds-starter-blog)